Importing or exporting ozone depleting substances

 HCFCs are also used to manufacture insulation foams for products like water heaters, cool stores and water pipes.

-Exemptions for ozone depleting substances
+Exemptions for importing ozone depleting substances

 Under the Ozone Layer Protection Amendment Act 2011, we have the ability to grant an exemption for the import of controlled ozone-depleting substances.
 This applies to both new or recycled ozone-depleting substances in many cases.